P.S. (film)

-Plot summary
+Plot

+Thirty-nine-year old divorcée Louise Harrington is Director of Admissions at Columbia University School of the Arts.
+Her only two friends are her ex-husband Peter, a Columbia professor, and her best friend she's known since high school.

+Louise is unnerved when she receives an application from F. Scott Feinstadt, the same name of her high school sweetheart who was killed in a car crash, and calls the student to arrange an interview as he hadn't included the slides of his work.
+His voice is also familiar, so she visits her mom's upstate to find memorabilia of Scott.

+When F. Scott finally shows up in her office on Monday, his appearance, mannerisms, and painting style closely resemble those of her former love.
+The similarities are so uncanny, Louise begins to suspect the young artist may be the reincarnation of her old flame.
+After she looks over F. Scott's slides, he hurries out of her office, fearing her rejection.

+Louise follows F. Scott out, coaxing him into doing a private interview in her home.
+A short time later, their mutual attraction blooms into an affair.
+Also complicating Louise's life is her relationship with Peter, who over dinner that night confesses he is learning to cope with a sex addiction that, unknown to her, plagued their marriage.

+Delving into the details, Peter admits he had sex with nearly 100 women and men.
+He claims that Louise's cluelessness about it practically goaded him to continue doing it, wanting to be caught.

-Thirty-nine-year old divorcée Louise Harrington works in the admissions office at Columbia University School of the Arts.
-She is unnerved when she receives an application from F. Scott Feinstadt, the same name of her high school sweetheart who was killed in a car crash, and calls the student to arrange an interview.
-His appearance, mannerisms, and painting style closely resemble those of her former love, and she begins to suspect the young artist may be the reincarnation of her old flame.
-Hours after meeting, the two embark upon an affair.
-Also complicating Louise's life are her relationship with her ex-husband Peter, who confesses he is learning to cope with a sex addiction that, unknown to her, plagued their marriage; her ne'er-do-well brother Sammy, who is favored by their mother Ellie despite his shortcomings; and her best friend Missy, who stole the original Scott from Louise before his death and seems intent on doing the same with the contemporary version.
+Further complicating matters are Louise's ne'er-do-well brother Sammy, who is favored by their mother despite his shortcomings, and her best friend, Missy, who stole the original Scott from Louise before his death and seems intent on doing the same with the contemporary version.